Last Updated on August 30, 2025 by Barbara

 The stems on collard greens are pretty tough.
 Some don’t mind leaving them on but I prefer to remove them for several reasons.
 The first reason is texture.
 By removing the stems from your collard greens it tremendously improve the texture of the dish by allowing the greens to be smooth and tender.
 Another reason to remove the stems is reduced cook time.
 Removing the stems allow your greens to cook evenly and faster than if you left the stems on.
 A final reason for removing the stem from your greens is it allow the greens to be easily served and enjoyed.
 Take it from me. cut collard greens are easier to manage, plate and eat with a fork.

 To cut the greens, first use a sharp knife to remove the stems.
 Next, roll the leaves tightly like a cigar and cut them into small pieces.
-Place the greens in cool water, clean them thoroughly, and rinse them well.
+Place the greens in your sink in cold water, clean them thoroughly to remove any dirt and rinse them well.

 2. Cooking Your Greens